-How for Increase Bookings for your Airbnb, VRBO, FlipKey and HomeAway Listing!
-A Property Owner’s Guide and Effective Tips
+How for Increase Bookings for your Airbnb, VRBO, Zillow, FlipKey and HomeAway Listing!
+A Property Owner’s Guide of Proven Tips on How to Successfully Rent/Lease Out Your Rental Property

 (1) Professional photography highly recommended – this is the most important factor if you’d like to attract renters over other listings in the same geographical area.
 Invest the money to hire a pro photographer to take photos of your rental property especially to feature the amenities that make your rental stands out from the rest, be it hot tub, lake views, prime location, etc.